jesuisse/godot-radial-menu-control/README.md

 <img src="addons/RadialMenu/doc/ExportedProperties.png">

 A short demo video of the radial menu control is available at https://youtu.be/uATC5JfqUkI.
+A live demo ist available at https://www.phar.ch/2024/godot-radial-menu-demo/RadialMenu.html

 Setup